-Setting Default Value Description Note: Include the beginning textBEGIN CERTIFICATE and ending textEND CERTIFICATE Tip: You can save more than one certificate in a single text file, including the beginning and ending text for each one.
-You can also determine trusted CAs at the scanner level.
-For more information, see Trust a Custom CA .
-Performance Slow down the scan when network congestion is detected Disabled When enabled, Tenable detects when it is sending too many packets and the network pipe is approaching capacity.
+Slow down the Disabled When enabled, Tenable detects when it is sending too scan when many packets and the network pipe is approaching one.

+Setting Default Value Description network congestion is detected capacity.
 If network congestion is detected, throttles the scan to accommodate and alleviate the congestion.
 Once the congestion has subsided, Tenable automatically attempts to use the available space within the network pipe again.
 Network timeout (in seconds) 5 Specifies the time that Tenable waits for a response from a host unless otherwise specified within a plugin.
 If you are scanning over a slow connection, you may want to set this to a higher number of seconds.
 Max simultaneous checks per host 5 Specifies the maximum number of checks a Tenable scanner will perform against a single host at one time.
-Max simultaneous hosts per scan 30, or the Tenable Nessus scanner advanced setting max hosts value, Specifies the maximum number of hosts that a scanner scans at the same time.
+Max simultaneous hosts per scan 30, or the Tenable Nessus scanner advanced setting max hosts value, whichever is smaller.
+Specifies the maximum number of hosts that a scanner scans at the same time.
 If you set Max simultaneous hosts per scan to more than scanner's max_hosts setting, Nessus caps Max simultaneous hosts per scan at the max_hosts value.
-For example, if you set the Max simultaneous hosts per scan to 150 and scanner's max_hosts is set to 100,

-Setting Default Value Description whichever is smaller. with more than 100 targets, Nessus scans 100 hosts simultaneously.
+For example, if you set the Max simultaneous hosts per scan to 150 and scanner's max_hosts is set to 100, with more than 100 targets, Nessus scans 100 hosts simultaneously.
 Max number of concurrent TCP sessions per host none Specifies the maximum number of established TCP sessions for a single host.
 This TCP throttling option also controls the number of packets per second the SYN scanner sends, which is 10 times the number of TCP sessions.
 For example, if this option is set to 15, the SYN scanner sends 150 packets per second at most.
-Max number of concurrent TCP sessions per scan none Specifies the maximum number of established TCP sessions the entire scan, regardless of the number of hosts being scanned.
-Unix find command exclusions Exclude Filepath none A plain text file containing a list of filepaths to exclude from all plugins that search using the find command on Unix systems.
+Max number of concurrent TCP none Specifies the maximum number of established TCP sessions the entire scan, regardless of the number of

+Setting Default Value Description sessions per scan hosts being scanned.
+Note: The MAX NUMBER OF CONCURRENT TCP SESSIONS PER SCAN setting is not enforceable in a Discovery scan.
+The global.max_simult_tcp_sessions Nessus Engine setting (that you set on each scanner) is an absolute cap that applies across all running scans on a scanner.
+(For example, if you have four scanners and do not want them to generate more than 10000 simultaneous TCP sessions in total at any point in time, you can set that global setting to 2500 for each individual scanner.)
+Unix Find Command Options Command Timeout 240 The maximum number of seconds the find command is allowed to run on Unix systems.
+Not all Find commands use this timeout.
+Note: For all Find command executions in the plugin to complete, and to prevent the plugin from timing out, its plugin timeout should be adjusted with timeout <plugin id=""> in the scanner's Advanced Settings,</plugin> Exclude Filepath none A plain text file containing a list of filepaths to exclude from all plugins that search using the find command on Unix systems.
 In the file, enter one filepath per line, formatted per patterns allowed by the Unix find command -path argument.
 For more information, see the find command man page.
 Exclude Filesystem none A plain text file containing a list of filesystems to exclude from all plugins that search using the find command on Unix systems.
-In the file, enter one filesystem per line, using filesystem types supported by the Unix find command -fstype argument.
-For more information, see the find command man page.
-Include Filepath none A plain text file containing a list of filepaths to include
+In the file, enter one filesystem per line, using filesystem types supported by the Unix find command